 You may also try

-- Super easy cauliflower fritters have a crispy yet creamy texture and can be an appetizer or a snack in a pinch.
+- Super easy cauliflower fritters have a crispy yet creamy texture and can be appetizers or snacks in a pinch.

 If you’ve tried these Zucchini & Feta Fritters or any other recipe on The Greek Foodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.